Uber/Lyft Accidents

 As with many new technologies, laws had to catch up with the way these businesses were operating.
 The framework for things like liability and insurance requirements were not in place prior to the proliferation of services like Uber and Lyft.

-Protections for rideshare passengers and other motorists on the road have increased in recent years, with many states passing laws that require Uber, Lyft and other rideshare companies to provide an additional level of liability coverage to drivers.
+Protections for rideshare passengers and other motorists on the road have increased in recent years, with many states passing laws that require Uber, Lyft, and other rideshare companies to provide an additional level of liability coverage to drivers.

 When this extra insurance becomes active can vary depending on what the driver is doing.
 Being hit by a rideshare driver who is between rides can lead to a different claim result than suffering an accident injury as an Uber passenger who is being actively driven to a destination.